Common Billing Components Explained:

-The PPA is a separate line item on each GCCEA billing statement which reflects the increases/decreases
+The PCA is a separate line item on each GCCEA billing statement which reflects the increases/decreases

-The fluctuation in the PPA is largely caused by changes in the cost of fuel and operations and
+The fluctuation in the PCA is largely caused by changes in the cost of fuel and operations and

 maintenance of generation facilities.
 Wholesale power rates generally change seasonally based on the